termly/apidocs/endpoints/websites_delete.md

 The body must have 1 or more request objects and will respond with the same number of success or [error objects](../error_object.md#post-put-delete-error-object).

-If the entire request is in error or invalid the result JSON will be [error object](../error_object.md#universal-errors)
+If the entire request is in error or invalid, the result JSON will be an [error object](../error_object.md#universal-errors)

 # Example 1